 Rotterdam is one of the cities in the Netherlands that is popular for its architecture.
 But if you’re a thrill-seeker and you’re looking for fun outdoor activities, why don’t you zipline down Euromast?

-The Euromast in Rotterdam has a peak at almost 100 meters.
+The Euromast in Rotterdam has a peak of almost 100 meters.
 Aside from the panoramic views and the restaurant up here, you get to zipline here as well.
 Descend from the observation deck via the zipline that will take you 15 seconds to the ground.
 You can also choose to abseil vertically down the side if you want to.

 Go Ice Skating on the Dutch Canals